 Note that Anderson specifically asks you not to write this essay unless you need it.
 Do not use it as a place to continue making the case from the required essay.
 If you do need to use this essay to explain gaps in work experience, a low grade, or lack of a current recommender, focus on explanations rather than excuses.

 Clearly explain the situation, and if it is a situation from the past, explain why you have changed.
 Providing evidence that you will not repeat the actions in question will help to solidify your answer.

-Please describe your career progress since you last applied and ways in which you have enhanced your candidacy.
+Applicants who applied for the MBA program in the previous two years.
+Reapplicant essay: Please describe your career progress since you last applied and ways in which you have enhanced your candidacy.
 Include updates on short-term and long-term career goals, as well as your continued interest in UCLA Anderson.
 (750 words maximum)

 If you are a recent re-applicant to Anderson this essay gives you the opportunity to highlight improvements since your last application.
-This essay focuses on updates to your career progress and any updates to your career goals since your last application, but you have room to add other “ways in which you have improved your candidacy.”
+This essay focuses on updates to your career progress and any updates to your career goals since your last application, but you have room to add other “ways in which you have enhanced your candidacy.”
 If you have an improved GMAT score, academic updates or extracurricular activities since your last application it would be useful to update the admissions committee.